The Hijab

 idea that "exposed flesh" is not as tempting as exposed hair?
 This

-any evidence or rationale presented, Muslim traditionalists would have us
+any evidence or rationale presented, Muslim traditionists would have us

-overall beauty (aura) to be viewed only by her husband and immediate
+overall beauty (awrah) to be viewed only by her husband and immediate

 exposed hair will provide a "turn on".